zhuang-li/zhuang-li.github.io/_pages/about.md

 I earned my PhD from Monash University, where I was mentored by Dr. Lizhen Qu, Prof. Gholamreza Haffari, and ACL Fellow Phil Cohen.
 I am currently a Lecturer at RMIT University.

 My recent work has appeared in leading venues such as ACL, EMNLP, NAACL, NeurIPS, and ICLR.
-I was a recipient of the EMNLP 2025 Outstanding Paper Award, and I am serving as Senior Area Chair for EMNLP 2026.
+I was a recipient of the **EMNLP 2025 Outstanding Paper Award**.

-I have also collaborated with industry partners on LLM safety evaluation and red teaming, including Ant International (Singapore), which led to publications at ACL and NeurIPS.
+I have also collaborated with industry partners on LLM safety evaluation and red teaming, including Ant International (Singapore), resulting in publications at ACL and NeurIPS.

-I also contribute to the research community through service roles including Senior Area Chair for EMNLP 2026, Area Chair for ARR, NeurIPS, and NLPCC, and Publication Chair for ALTA 2026.
+I also contribute to the research community through service roles, including **Senior Area Chair for EMNLP 2026**, Area Chair for ARR, NeurIPS, and NLPCC, and Publication Chair for ALTA 2026.

 I am dedicated to developing trustworthy NLP systems and welcome collaboration in LLM safety, evaluation, and structured approaches to language understanding.